Sjögren’s Disease

 - Brush and floss teeth regularly, especially after meals.
 If daytime brushing isn't possible, rinse with plain water.

-- Avoid sugar-containing foods and drinks between meals.
+- Avoid sugar-containing food and drinks between meals.

 - Use eye drops on a regular basis; try single-unit preservative-free drops.